umdwr/teachinghub/source/guides/ballot.rst

 We plan to work with the **Overby Center for Southern Journalism and Politics**, UM Student Union, and HottyToddy.com on presenting work from the project online, as well as using the numerous high definition electronic displays on campus and around Oxford.
 We have made initial contact with Charles Overby, and with HottyToddy.com News Editor Alyssa Schnugg (see October 2, 2020 news story by Julia Peoples, “\ `Research Duo Announces Documentary Project In Oxford” <https://hottytoddy.com/2019/10/02/research-duo-announces-documentaryproject-%20in-oxford/>`__).

 A dynamic website and **social media**(e.g. Facebook Twitter, TikTok and Instagram) featuring original content--commentary, photography, and video and audio interviews from the project by community members, students as well as relevant material harvested from the Internet.
 The website will also serve as a permanent archive of the project.
 Community participation is key to the success of these and all elements of the project.
-Working with our partners at the Arts Council and University, we will actively reach out to Oxford’s diverse communities to invite their input and engagement.
+Working with our partners at the Arts Council and University, we will actively reach out to Oxford's diverse communities to invite their input and engagement.
 In the Time of Covid-19 we anticipate this to be a combination of electronic and in-person conversations.

 An exhibit at the **Power House**, centrally located in Oxford, featuring photography, video and electronic displays.
 The project leads, Jon Winet and Allen Spore, and local Advisory Board members will coordinate with community residents and UM students and faculty to invite the contribution of texts, photography, and video to be displayed on large high definition displays.
 We plan to encourage contributors to create an image of Oxford, their families and neighbors, neighborhoods and civic spaces, campaign and issue-driven events and headquarters, all against the backdrop of the national election.